Introduction

 KUBE

-Running an application requires a lot of supporting technology: process monitoring, observability, deployment management, DNS, SSL, ..., etc. KUBE is a compact, self-contained binary that runs anywhere and provides essential services for applications.
+Running an application requires a lot of supporting technology: process monitoring, observability, deployment management, DNS, SSL, ..., etc. KUBE is a compact, self-contained binary that runs anywhere and provides essential hosting services for applications.

 Learn more about KUBE.